• Gluten-Free Recipes

 Instructions

-• In a 2- to 3-quart pot, mix together the sugar, unsweetened chocolate, butter, and 1 cup of water.
+• In a 2- to 3-quart pot, mix together the 2 cups granulated sugar, 4 ounces unsweetened chocolate, ½ cup unsalted butter, and 1 cup of water.
 Place over medium heat and stir occasionally until all of the ingredients are melted and blended.
 Remove from the heat and let cool slightly.

-• When the chocolate in the pot has cooled a bit, whisk in the milk mixture and eggs.
+• When the chocolate in the pot has cooled a bit, whisk in the milk mixture and 2 large eggs.
 In several additions, whisk in the dry ingredients.
-When the mixture is smooth, add the vanilla and whisk once or twice to blend.
+When the mixture is smooth, add the 1 teaspoon pure vanilla extractand whisk once or twice to blend.

 • Pour the batter into the tube pan and bake on the middle rack until a skewer inserted in the center comes out clean, about 30 to 35 minutes.
 Let the cake cool for 10 minutes, then remove from the pan and cool on a rack, then let cool completely.

-• Meanwhile, melt the chocolate chips in a double boiler, then let cool to room temperature.
+• Meanwhile, melt the 3 ounces semisweet chocolate chips and ½ cup unsalted butter in a double boiler, then let cool to room temperature.
+Ice the top of the cooled cake.

 Nutrition